ContextVM/ctxcn/README.md

-# ctxcn-cli
+# ctxcn

-`ctxcn-cli` is a command-line utility inspired by `shadcn` that streamlines the integration of ContextVM (CVM) servers into your TypeScript projects.
+`ctxcn` is a command-line utility inspired by `shadcn` that streamlines the integration of ContextVM (CVM) servers into your TypeScript projects.
 It generates a type-safe client from a CVM server's tool definitions, allowing you to call CVM tools as if they were native TypeScript functions.

 ## Overview

-The `ctxcn-cli` utility provides the following features:
+The `ctxcn` utility provides the following features:

 - **Interactive Project Initialization**: Sets up your project with the necessary configuration to connect to CVM servers through an interactive command-line interface.
 - **Code Generation**: Generates a TypeScript client from a CVM server's tool definitions, providing a seamless and type-safe development experience.